runicscribe/worldbuilding-docs/dae-machina/world/cosmology/cosmology.md

 About the same size as the lesser spheres, but further away, such that they appear as large stars.
 Rather more erratic orbits than the lesser spheres.

 Eternity - Iron.
-Essence - Starmetal.
-Highly sensitive to magic, and will float in areas of strong arcana.
-Responsible for the magical properties of meteoric iron.
+Essence - Quicksilver.
-Clarity - Diamond
+Clarity - Diamond (Eter).
+Effectively invisible from Dael, even with a telescope.

 ### Dim Wanderers

 Gas giants.
 Significantly larger than the other spheres, but also much further away.
 Mostly distributed within the celestial dust, but still show motion relative to it.

-Firenze - Sulfer-Methane gas giant.
+Firenze - Nitrus-Sulfer-Aer gas giant.
 Red-orange.
-Aqua - Hydrogen-Oxygen gas giant.
+Aqua - Agua-Sulpher-Dormis gas giant.
 Blue-orange.
-Aeris - Oxygen-Nitrogen gas giant.
+Aeris - Nitrus-Aer-Dormis gas giant.
 Yellow.
-Gaius - Silicon-Carbon-Oxide superplanet.
+Gaius - Agua-Calcus-Eter superplanet.
 Gray-green.

 ## Celestial Dust